 1. Establish an affiliate marketing program.
 Affiliate marketing programs enable high-value influencers to earn revenue shares by endorsing brands’ products and services.
 Because the compensation is based on how many sales each influencer generates, it incentivizes them to promote aggressively.
 It also ensures that you don’t overpay for underperformance, making affiliate marketing one of the most cost-effective acquisition channels.

-In order to successfully run an affiliate program, you need strong managers.
+In order to successfully run an affiliate program, you need strong program managers.
 Whether you select them in-house or hire an external agency, someone must track performance, report the metrics, and monitor payments.
 Program managers should also create explicit terms for affiliate agreements and map out different avenues through which influencers can participate.

 2. Offer fair and competitive compensation.
 Creating impressive content that aligns with your brand, but make sure it’s unique and not overly promotional — this takes time.
 Strong influencers expect appropriate compensation for their efforts.
 After all, they have spent years building their reach.